 10. Cruise the Islands

-One of the things you must do in the Galapagos Islands is, of course, embarking on a cruise.
-This means has become the favorite of many tourists to know the islands, as it offers the opportunity to integrate with nature while enjoying it.
+One of the things you must do in your holidays in the Galapagos islands is, of course, embarking on a cruise.
+This has become the favorite of many tourists to know the islands, as it offers the opportunity to integrate with nature while enjoying it.

 These are the kinds of great things to do in Galapagos Islands – whether you opt for an unforgettable honeymoon on board a luxury yacht or trek in the highlands to discover Giant tortoises roaming in the wild.